humdrum-tools/humdrum-notation-plugin/index.md

 ``` html
 {% include_relative multiple-example-merged.txt -%}
 ```
+{% include tryit.html id="G68FBWIZHTCV" marginTop="-65px" %}

-And here is a variation on the above example where all notation examples will automatically be identified and rendered with a single javascript script (provided they all use the same options set):
+And here is a variation of the above example where all notation examples will automatically be identified and rendered with a single javascript script (provided they all use the same options set):

 ``` html
 {% include_relative multiple-example-auto.txt -%}
 ```
+{% include tryit.html id="G68FH1Y4QUG5" marginTop="-65px" %}

 <br/>